If you want to gain exposure to the US stock market without spending time deciding and picking stocks, then you should consider this BMO ETF.

 ZSP ETF is an Exchange-Traded Fund (ETF) offered by BMO Global Asset Management to replicate, to the extent possible, the performance of the S&P 500 Index.

-Incepted on November 12, 2012, it is one of Canada’s largest ETFs in terms of market capitalization.
+Incepted on November 12, 2012, it is one of Canada’s largest ETFs in terms of market capitalisation.

-It has an AUM of over $9 billion and currently trades at $55.73.
-The fund has a medium risk rating and currently trades on the Toronto Stock exchange under the “ZSP.TO” ticker symbol.
+It has an AUM of over $9 million and currently trades at $61.23.
+The fund has a medium risk rating and trades on the Toronto Stock Exchange under the “ZSP.TO” ticker symbol.

 - Inception date: November 14, 2012